 Addo Elephant National Park

-Addo Elephant National Park, a diverse wildlife conservation park, is placed conveniently along Cape town’s popular Garden Route.
-It is also the most accessible park, situated just an hour’s drive away from Port Elizabeth.
+Addo Elephant National Park, a diverse wildlife conservation park, is conveniently located along Cape Town’s popular Garden Route.
+It is also the most accessible park, situated just an hour’s drive from Port Elizabeth.
 As the name suggests, Addo is famous for having the densest African Elephant population.
-The park was built in 1931 to protect just 11 remaining elephants but today, is home to more than 600 of them.
+The park was built in 1931 to protect just 11 remaining elephants, but today it is home to more than 600 of them.

-The national park’s small size makes elephant sightings relatively easier.
-During the scorching days, herds of elephants congregate near the park’s waterholes where visitors can enjoy their antics.
+The national park’s small size makes elephant sightings relatively easy.
+During the scorching days, herds of elephants congregate near the park’s waterholes, where visitors can enjoy their antics.

 Elephants continue to remain the African continent’s most iconic animal.
-Unfortunately, in certain parts of Africa, they suffer from poaching and habitat loss that has led to a decrease in their population.
-Many of the African reserves and national parks actively participate to protect the elephants and help them thrive in the wild.
+Unfortunately, in certain parts of Africa, they suffer from poaching and habitat loss that have led to a decrease in their population.
+Many African reserves and national parks actively participate in protecting elephants and helping them thrive in the wild.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.